GPF Getting Started Guide

 Getting started with de novo gene sets

 To generate de novo gene sets, you can use the generate_denovo_gene_sets.py tool.
-Similar to reports_tool above, you can use the --show-studies and --studies option.
+Similar to the reports_tool above, you can use the --show-studies and --studies option.

 By default the de novo gene sets are disabled.
 If you want to enable them for a specific study or dataset you need to update the configuration and add a section that enable the de novo gene sets: